sammabeza/library-inventory/README.md

 ## Description
 This is a simple program designed to log and track books in a library.
 It allows users to input book titles, authors, and automatically counts how many copies of each book exist.
 It can detect duplicate entries and update the inventory accordingly.

-This project is one of my first coding experiences using the C programming language and demonstrates fundamental concepts such as arrays, strings, and structures.

 ## Features
 - Add books to the inventory by entering the title and author.
 - Automatically count the number of copies of each book, updating the inventory if a duplicate entry is found.